kasik96/VS-Latte/README.md

 # README
-## This is the README for language extension Latte for VS Code
+## This is the README for language extension Nette Latte + Neon for VS Code

-* This extension integrates the Latte Language extension from Nette PHP Framework into Visual Studio Code.
+* This extension integrates the Latte and Neon Language extension from Nette PHP Framework into Visual Studio Code.
 * Support Colorization and Grammar.
 * Support Snippets.